 Here are a few things to look out for that will aid in the process:

-• The pan is removable.
+- The pan is removable.
 This makes it easy to remove from the machine and weigh your ingredients if needed to ensure that you don’t make too much dough for the size.

-• Always avoid opening the machine before the baking process is complete.
+- Always avoid opening the machine before the baking process is complete.
 This can cause your loaf to collapse!

-• Immediately remove the bread pan from the machine when done baking.
+- Immediately remove the bread pan from the machine when done baking.
 It will be hot, so use an oven mitt or a towel to handle the pan.

 Happy Baking!

 Making your own bread doesn’t always have to be difficult, and a bread machine makes the task extremely simple.
 However, problems are just as likely to arise, so ensure that you’re following all of these tips to keep your bread moist, crispy, and as lovely as you.
-Make a note of the adjustment that you make, so it is easier to troubleshoot problems next time.
+Make a note of the adjustments that you make, so it is easier to troubleshoot problems next time.

 Best of luck on your bread-baking journey!

-Related Post: 7 Must-Read Bread Making Blogs (For Useful Tips And Best Recipes)
+Related Post: 7 Must-Read Bread-Making Blogs (For Useful Tips And Best Recipes)